katherine Dowling //

 commitment to craft //

-Katherine is an avid collaborator, whether she’s playing duos with her best friend, the violinist Catherine Cosbey, or working with the Dutch-based ensemble Gruppo Montebello.
+Katherine is a beloved collaborator, whether she’s playing duos with her best friend, the violinist Catherine Cosbey, or working with the Dutch-based ensemble Gruppo Montebello.

 She believes anything creative is an act of service, finds comfort in discipline and hard work, and realizes musicians are always reaching for something unattainable.